ka65359/kai-kong-music-lib/README.md

 - Filter displayed songs based on title, artist, and album text
 - Navigate to song library view
     - **Note:** Navigation is displayed in a panel on the left
-    - The table displays the song title (as link if a play link is specified), artist, album, an album image, the genre
+    - The table displays the song title (as link if a play link is specified), artist, album, an album image, and the genre
     - The table supports sorting on the title, artist, album, and genre fields
     - Pagination support
 - Each song in the table has the following options available: